hepatitis

 Other causes

-Most cases of chronic hepatitis are caused by the hepatitis viruses B, C, and D, but other factors such as alcoholism, reaction to certain medications, and autoimmune reactions lead to development of the disease.
-Chronic hepatitis may also be associated with some illnesses, such as Wilson disease and alpha-1-antitrypsin deficiency.
+Most cases of chronic hepatitis are caused by the hepatitis viruses B, C, and D, but other factors such as alcohol use, reaction to certain medications, and autoimmune reactions lead to development of the disease.
+Chronic hepatitis may also be associated with certain illnesses, such as Wilson disease and alpha-1-antitrypsin deficiency.
 Chronic hepatitis B primarily affects males, whereas chronic hepatitis C arises in equal numbers in both sexes.
 Autoimmune hepatitis, a disorder associated with a malfunction of the immune system, generally occurs in young women.
 Treatment for autoimmune hepatitis includes corticosteroids, which help to reduce symptoms.

 Alcoholic hepatitis results from sustained consumption of excessive amounts of alcohol.
 The condition can be reversed if it is caught in its early stages and if the individual either significantly reduces or entirely curtails intake of alcohol.
 If untreated, it can result in alcoholic cirrhosis.